Rookie Card Year: 1939

-As his only official rookie card, 1939 Play Ball remains one of the top Joe DiMaggio cards available.
+With many considering this to be his rookie card, 1939 Play Ball remains one of the top Joe DiMaggio cards available.
 Featuring a black-and-white image and nothing else on the front, high grade versions of this basic card can push well into the four figures.

 Joe DiMaggio Autographed Memorabilia Buying Guide